-The candidate profile statement may be in English or Māori or both (maximum 150 words in either language) or in any other language (not exceeding 150 words in total).
-Should all or part of a candidate profile statement be provided in a language other than English or Māori, it is required that this be provided in an electronic graphic file.
+The candidate profile statement may be submitted in English and Te Reo Māori (maximum 150 words in either language) but the information contained in each language must be consistent with the information contained in the other.

+Should all or part of a candidate profile statement be provided in a language other than English or Te Reo Māori, it must not exceed 150 words in total.
+Any language other than English or Te Reo Māori is required to be provided in an electronic graphic file.
+As an example, a candidate could submit a candidate profile statement consisting of say 50 words in English, 50 words in Samoan and 50 words in Tongan.
+The total number of words cannot exceed 150 words.

-If submitting an electronic graphic file containing other languages, all translations must be supplied as a single image.
+If submitting an electronic graphic file containing other languages, the specifications (from the printer) are all translations must be supplied as a single image.
 If there is more than one language translated, then these are to be all supplied together in a single image.

-The image file to be supplied must meet the following criteria:
+The translation image file to be supplied must meet the following criteria: